weitzel926/zesty_robust_code/_posts/2020-03-26-decoding_json_with_decoder_in_swift.markdown

 This actually generates an error for the key “description” not being found.
 We can resolve this in one of two ways:

 {% highlight swift %}
-let description: String!  // make it optional let description: String = “”  // provide a default value
+var description: String!  // make it optional var description: String = “”  // provide a default value
 {% endhighlight %}

 Which should you use?
 The drawbacks of both approaches are clear.
 If you need to check for the existence of a property to use later in your code, you probably want to make it an optional.
 If you are likely to just be passing that back in further RESTful POST/PUT calls, you can probably just have the default value and avoid the unwrapping.
 Even with the extra overhead of unwrapping, I’d likely default to the optional unless I am certain I will never have to check to see if the property has actual data in it.